mahsanchez/cva_hjm/README.md

 TODO - Modify YieldCurve calculation DF(t, T) and ForwardRates F(t;t, T).
 Data must be accessed using a linearized array [03/06/2020]

-TODO - Test MonteCarlo Convergence for the CVA value [03/06/2020]
+TODO - Test MonteCarlo Convergence for the CVA IRS value [03/06/2020]